Playing AI Dungeon

 In the Gameplay Tab, you will find certain technological, advanced settings that may enhance your play or help with accessibility.

 In the AI Models tab, you can change your story generator model.
 Certain models excel at different things.
 Check out a more in-depth list of models here.
-You can also Speed Boost certain free models.
+You can also Speed Boost certain Basic AI models.
 Read more about Speed Boosts here â

 You can open up the Memory System dropdown and control your Context Length and whether Memories and Auto Summary are enabled or disabled.